Gammon coke recipe

 When the gammon's had its time (make sure it's cooked through!) take it out of the pan, but do not throw away the cooking liquid.
-Let the ham cool a little for ease of handling.
+Let the gammon cool a little to make it easier to handle.

-Cook, in a foil lined roasting tin, for approximately 10 minutes - or till the glaze is burnished and bubbly.
+Cook in a foil-lined roasting tin for approximately 10 minutes or until the glaze is burnished and bubbly.

-Should you want to do the braising stage in advance and then let the ham cool, clove and glaze it and give it 30 - 40 minutes, from room temperature, at 180°C/gas 4, turning up the heat towards the end if you think it needs it.
+If you want to do the braising stage in advance and then let the gammon cool, clove and glaze it and cook for 30 - 40 minutes, from room temperature, at 180°C/160 fan/gas mark 4, turning up the heat towards the end if you think it needs it.

 Wondering what to have with your gammon coke?
 This unique type of glazed ham goes perfectly with some creamy mash and roasted vegetables.